Holiday Home Safety: 10 Tips to Keep Your Family Safe & Secure

 When testing the alarms, press and hold the test button.
 After a few seconds, a loud, ear-piercing sound should emanate.
 If the sound is weak or even nonexistent, it’s time to replace the batteries.

-For extra peace of mind, you should also consider installing a Notion Sensor by a smoke detector.
-This way, if your smoke detector goes off, you’ll receive an alert on your smartphone.
+For extra peace of mind, you should also consider installing a Notion Sensor by a smoke alarm.
+This way, if your smoke alarm sounds, you’ll receive an alert on your smartphone.

 #6: Use Candles Cautiously